ehoeboer/tool-development/uniface-version-control/README.md

 	C:\\UnifacePackages\\VersionControl\\VersionControl.uar
 	C:\\UnifacePackages\\VersionControl\\MetaTools.uar

  * Configure logicals to tell the tool where source is stored and how to behave.
-Note that the contents of this md file contains double backslashes instead of single backslashes for markup reasons - you can copy these out of the idf.asn provided in the tool development environment & modify if you prefer.
+   If you start the tool without configuring, it will create a default vc.asn which you can include in your idf.asn, e.g. #file .\asn\vc.asn

 	[LOGICALS]
 	;The file to export source files to (in this case a relative path from the working folder) SOURCE_DIR              src